kendrickchibueze/ATM-ADO.NET/README.md

 ## Usage😃

-* Copy and paste your DataSource name in the provided connection string  at the DbContext class constructor.
+* Copy and paste your DataSource name in the provided connection string  at the DbContext class constructor and TalentAtmDB class.

 A pragmatic run of our executable assembly looks like this: